Henry Robertson Bowers: Terra Nova expedition

 On 16 January 1912, as Scott's party neared the Pole, it was Bowers who first spotted a black flag left at a camp made by Roald Amundsen's polar party over a month previously.
 They knew then that they had been beaten in the race to be first to the South Pole.
 On 18 January, they arrived at the South Pole to find a tent left behind by Amundsen's party at their Polheim camp; inside, a dated note informed them that Amundsen had reached the Pole on 14 December 1911, beating Scott's party by 35 days.

 During the return journey, they first made good progress, but P.O.
 Edgar Evans died on 17 February, presumably of a brain injury after a fall.
-At the end of February, temperatures fell sharply, the dog relief team failed to show up at the prearranged meeting point on 1 March, and Oates' foot became frostbitten and gangrenous, slowing the party down; in a vain attempt to save his companions, he deliberately walked out of their tent to his death on 16 March.
+At the end of February, temperatures fell sharply, the dog relief team failed to show up at the prearranged meeting point on 1 March, and Oates's foot became frostbitten and gangrenous, slowing the party down; in a vain attempt to save his companions, he deliberately walked out of their tent to his death on 16 March.
 Scott, Bowers, and Wilson continued on for three more days, progressing 20 mi more, but were stopped 11 mi short of the next food depot by a blizzard on 20 March.
 The blizzard continued for days, longer than they had fuel and food for.
 Too weak, cold and hungry to continue, they died in their tent on or soon after 29 March—Scott's last diary entry—148 mi from their base camp.

 Their bodies were found by a search party the following spring on 12 November 1912.
 The search party collapsed the tent over them, thus burying them where they lay under a snow cairn topped by a cross made from a pair of skis.
 Among the items they found and took back with them were the Kodak film rolls with the photographs at the South Pole and geological specimens which later proved the Gondwana theory.

 The Bowers Hills in Antarctica, later renamed the Bowers Mountains, were named in his honour.